Scan Science and Technology

 The Experts below are selected from a list of 174 Experts worldwide ranked by ideXlab platform

-Carl D. Grant – 1st expert on this subject based on the ideXlab platform
+Carl D. Grant – One of the best experts on this subject based on the ideXlab platform.

 fire and silvicultural management of restored Bauxite Mines in western australiaRestoration Ecology, 2007Co-Authors: Carl D. Grant, Melanie A. Norman, Martin A SmithAbstract: